Rotated Mean-Field Variational Inference and Iterative Gaussianization: Introduction

 Motivated by the tractability of MFVI and the compositional design of normalizing flows, we propose a simple but effective strategy: construct expressive transport maps by iteratively performing MFVI in different coordinate systems.
 The key insight is that while MFVI in any fixed coordinate system produces only a product distribution, alternating between MFVI steps and orthogonal rotations can capture complex dependencies.
 This raises a natural question: \emph{What is the best coordinate system in which to perform MFVI?}

-To address this question, we analyze how the choice of coordinate system affects the reduction in Kullback-Leibler (KL) divergence achieved by MFVI.
-We show that this reduction is governed by the \emph{projected Fisher information}~\cite{lacker2023independent} of the target distribution $p$ relative to the standard Gaussian.
-We further derive a convenient lower bound for this quantity, expressed in terms of the matrix
+Directly optimizing the rotation is computationally infeasible, since each candidate rotation would require solving a full MFVI problem, and the outer optimization would require searching over the orthogonal group.
+We therefore study a local analogue of the same question: starting from the standard Gaussian, how fast can the KL divergence be decreased by an infinitesimal coordinatewise transport in a given coordinate system?
+This instantaneous analysis shows that the steepest KL decrease rate is given by the \emph{projected Fisher information} of the target relative to the standard Gaussian~\citep{lacker2023independent}, making it a natural criterion for selecting rotations.
+We then derive an ANOVA-type decomposition of the projected Fisher information based on orthogonal Hermite polynomials.
+The leading-order contribution in this decomposition is maximized by aligning the rotation with the eigenvectors of the matrix

-which is the cross-covariance between $\bfx\sim\N(0,I_d)$ and the relative score $\nabla\log p(\bfx) + \bfx$.
-Importantly, this lower bound is maximized when the rotation is chosen as the eigenvectors of $H$, yielding a natural PCA-type procedure that we call \emph{relative score PCA}.
+which is the cross-covariance between $\bfx\sim\N(0,I_d)$ and the relative score $\nabla\log p(\bfx)+\bfx$.
+We call the resulting rotation-selection method \emph{relative score PCA}.

-Performing MFVI in such a rotated coordinate system yields a transport map composed of a rotation followed by a coordinatewise transformation, together moving the target closer to the standard Gaussian.
-Repeating this procedure leads to an iterative scheme in which each iteration consists of two steps: \begin{itemize} \item \textbf{Relative score PCA}: Compute the principal components of $H$ to determine the rotation for the current target distribution; \item \textbf{MFVI}: Perform mean-field variational inference in this rotated coordinate system to obtain a coordinatewise map. \end{itemize}
+Performing MFVI in the coordinate system selected by relative score PCA produces a transport map that combines a rotation with a coordinatewise transformation.
+Together, these operations transform the target closer to the standard Gaussian.
+Repeating this procedure gives an iterative scheme in which each step consists of selecting a rotation by relative score PCA and then applying MFVI in the rotated coordinates.
+We refer to this algorithm as \emph{iterative Gaussianization}, since it parallels Gaussianization methods for density estimation~\citep{chen2000gaussianization}, which alternate between rotations and marginal Gaussianization.
+In our setting, however, the target is available through its unnormalized density and score function rather than through exact samples, and the rotation is chosen by a score-based PCA criterion tailored to MFVI.